kim-ja/Windsualise/README.md

  **In order to run the app, windrose package needs to be installed - https://github.com/python-windrose/windrose** - To install this package with conda run following:\
 conda install -c conda-forge windrose

 **To load a csv or Excel file correctly:** first row (row[0]) must contain all the variable names, and first column (column[0]) must contain timestamp/timeseries entries.
-All extras, empty columns and rows that are part of the document header, or rows containing data that is not to be plotted **must** be deleted prior to loading the file.
+All extras and inconsistent formatting **must** be deleted prior to loading the file, such as empty columns and rows that are part of the document header, or rows containing data that is not to be plotted.